CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

    yes
    ```

-1. Verify that both client and
+1. Verify that both the bfd sandbox and client certificates are present

    *Example for "Dev" environment:*